vguleaev/vguleaev.dev/src/content/blog/multiple-ways-for-mongodb-schema-design.md

 }
 ```

-Creating an intermediate table is a classic SQL solution to many-to-many relationships.
+Creating an intermediate table is a classic relational db solution to many-to-many relationships.

 This approach is more flexible and scalable.
 You can easily add more fields to the junction collection, like `enrollmentDate`, `grade`, etc.